Kareem Abdul-Jabbar: Writing and activism

+In June 2021, he published an essay in Jacobin on the negative impact on public health of those refusing to receive the COVID-19 vaccine, criticizing Kyrie Irving, among others.
+Abdul-Jabbar began publishing an online newsletter in 2021.

 Government appointments

 Cultural ambassador

 In January 2012, United States Secretary of State Hillary Clinton announced that Abdul-Jabbar had accepted a position as a cultural ambassador for the United States.
 During the announcement press conference, Abdul-Jabbar commented on the historical legacy of African-Americans as representatives of U.S. culture: "I remember when Louis Armstrong first did it back for President Kennedy, one of my heroes.
 So it's nice to be following in his footsteps."
-As part of this role, Abdul-Jabbar has traveled to Brazil to promote education for local youths.
+As part of this role, Abdul-Jabbar traveled to Brazil to promote education for local youths.

 President's Council on Fitness, Sports, and Nutrition

 Former President Barack Obama announced in his last days of office that he has appointed Abdul-Jabbar along with Gabrielle Douglas and Carli Lloyd to the President's Council on Fitness, Sports, and Nutrition.

 Citizens Coinage Advisory Committee

 In January 2017, Abdul-Jabbar was appointed to the Citizens Coinage Advisory Committee by United States Secretary of the Treasury Steven Mnuchin.
 According to the United States Mint, Abdul-Jabbar is a keen coin collector whose interest in the life of Alexander Hamilton had led him into the hobby.
 He resigned in 2018 due to what the Mint described as "increasing personal obligations".